amuradyan/pleajure/Captains Log/Initial toughts.md

 # Initial thoughts

+## NOTE: The information below is partial and outdated.
+See also [On expressive limits](On%20expressive%20limits.md)

 I want to be able to specify configs in LISP and parse them into Java objects, and here's how I see things.

 An entry is a list of two elements.